Podcast: All the latest from the SCN family of Pittsburgh Steelers shows, Wednesday edition

 Dave and Rich walk you through everything you need to know regarding the black-and-gold.

-Adrian Klemm had a shot at being the Steelers offensive line coach, but it didn’t end well.
-He’s back in the NFL now, with the Patriots, and fans have some questions.
-Jeff Hartman breaks this down on the latest Steelers Update podcast.

-Let’s Ride, Wednesday: Do Steelers fans over value their own free agents?

-NFL Free Agency is about to start, and many fans can’t stand to see players leave, but do they over value those pending free agents?
+Let’s Ride, Wednesday: Let’s Ride: Putting some respect on Jack Ham’s name

+The Pittsburgh Steelers have a long history of dominant defenses, but there was one defender who is always underappreciated...until now.
+Time to put some respect on Jack Ham’s name.
 Jeff Hartman dives into this topic, as well as answers fan questions in the ever-popular mailbag segments.
 All on the latest “Let’s Ride” podcast.

 Check out the rundown of the show: